 Postgraduate Student at U.A.M.

-Currently pursuing a master’s degree at University Pablo de Olavide.
+Master’s degree in Biodiversity and Conservation Biology at University Pablo de Olavide.

 Department of Systematic and Evolutionary Botany, University of Zurich, Switzerland. web